 The Humanitarian Endowments will generate grants to support individuals who provide direct urologic patient care to underserved communities in the United States and throughout the world.

-Our 2021 goal is to fund 14 endowments or more to recognize and support – for generations to come – the many urology-specific humanitarian missions carried out around the globe.
+Our goal is to fund eight additional endowments to recognize and support – for generations to come – the many urology-specific humanitarian missions carried out around the globe.

 $150,000 – Named Endowment Fund in Perpetuity